Adrian Cheng: Business career

-During the Covid-19 pandemic, Cheng launched Lovewithoutborders.
-The movement aimed to provide international assistance to those that required help.
-The project subsequently donated over 1.5 million masks to Europe in early 2020.
-Donations were also made to low-income families in Hong Kong and a large shipment of over 1 million masks went to mainland China.
-In September 2021, Cheng announced the establishment of a new non-profit organisation, New World Build for Good.
-It aims to alleviate the housing shortage in Hong Kong.
+In January 2021, CTF Education was launched with plans to invest HK$3 billion in upcoming education projects in Hong Kong and Greater China.
+Cheng would serve as its Vice Chairman and Chief Executive, with the first school of many expected to open in late 2023.
+A partnership was also announced with Benenden School as part of the educational project.
+As part of the initiative, CTF also launched EDUMAKERS.
 In November 2021, Cheng announced that he would build virtual land in The Sandbox’s metaverse.

-In 2022, Cheng led an initiative to help underprivileged Hongkongers.
-The crowd-donation platform, Share for Good, allows for donations of goods and supplies from donors.
-Shortly after its launch, donations of essential supplies were made by the private sector on the platform, to assist those affected by coronavirus epidemic.
+Cheng announced in 2021 that he was to partner with Hong Kong-based biotech startup, Prenetics.
+Cheng later acquired the startup, with the aim of making healthcare more accessible in Hong Kong.
+Other investments in 2021 included tech accessory startup, Casetify.

 11 SKIES was announced as another concept developed by Cheng, which is to be located near Hong Kong International Airport.
 The announcement came in May 2022, and focuses on providing retail, dining and entertainment without the need to travel into the city.
 In June 2022, Cheng spoke about the expansion of subsidiary Humansa's health and wellness facilities in the Greater Bay Area.
 This followed a number of partnerships and acquisitions by the healthcare firm.
 In July 2022, it was announced K11 would be launching K11 ECOAST, the first of its kind in mainland China.
 The $1.4 billion development is to be constructed in Shenzhen on its waterfront.
+During the same month, Cheng's Prenetics was listed on the NASDAQ.
+It became the first Hong Kong-based unicorn to be listed in the United States.